 A large part of the difficulty of learning Japanese has to do with learning its writing system.
 Put simply, it is a lovely mess.

 The modern Japanese writing system started around the 6th century, with the borrowing of the Chinese characters; these characters are called kanjis (漢字), which means ‘Han’s characters’, with the Han people being the Chinese.
 Kanjis represent ideas, e.g., 人 represents a man (it looks like a standing man), while 川 represents a river (it looks like a stream).
 Hence, kanjis are ideograms.
-Kanjis are used to write nouns, the stems of verbs and adjectives, and adverbs.In the image on the right, the first kanji, 日 (ni), stands for ‘sun’; the second one, 本 (hon), means ‘origin’; and the third one, 語 (go), means ‘language’. 日本 (ni-hon) is the place where the sun originates (or rises), as seen from mainland Asia, i.e., Japan; hence, 日本語 (ni-hon-go) is ‘the language of the place where the sun rises’ or ‘the language of Japan’, i.e., the Japanese language.
+We use kanjis to write nouns, the stems of verbs and adjectives, and adverbs.In the image on the right, the first kanji, 日 (ni), stands for ‘sun’; the second one, 本 (hon), means ‘origin’; and the third one, 語 (go), means ‘language’. 日本 (ni-hon) is the place where the sun originates (or rises), as seen from mainland Asia, i.e., Japan; hence, 日本語 (ni-hon-go) is ‘the language of the place where the sun rises’ or ‘the language of Japan’, i.e., the Japanese language.